-Report forms should also be used in case any unintended events occur which are not part of the main study data capture.
-The reason for this follows the same 0-N principle as repeated measures - it is unknown how many times these events will occur for a patient, and therefore it is best to use a report form instead of a study form.
-The advantage of a Reports form is that once the structure is created, a report form can be generated any number of times and can be linked to any phase of a study.
-The Report form structure, type 'Event' in Castor:
+Repeating Data forms should also be used in case any unintended events occur which are not part of the main study data capture.
+The reason for this follows the same 0-N principle as repeated measures - it is unknown how many times these events will occur for a patient, and therefore it is best to use a Repeating Data form instead of a study form.
+The advantage of a Repeating Data forms is that once the structure is created, a Repeating Data form can be generated any number of times and can be linked to any Visit of a study.

-Reports, similarly to study phases, also consist of steps.
+Repeating Data structures, similarly to study Visits, also consist of Forms.

-In the example below one Serious Adverse Event report form is created and linked to the Baseline Phase:
+In the example below one Serious Adverse Event Repeating Data form is created and linked to the Baseline Visit:

 Surveys and survey packages are used when study participants are the ones entering data, for example, via a link sent electronically.

-The survey structure also consists of steps, which represent the different survey pages:
+The survey structure also consists of Forms, which represent the different survey pages:

-You can add questions (fields) to the survey structure via the Form tab.
+You can add questions (fields) to the survey structure via the Study forms tab.

 In order to send the surveys electronically to your study participants, you will also need to create a survey package:

-You can imagine survey packages as the envelopes or ‘packages’ in which you put the surveys.
+You can think of survey packages as the envelopes or ‘packages’ in which you put the surveys.
 You can then send this survey package to a patient via email.
 This email contains a link to the survey package, where the participant can immediately fill in data.